1.1 In these Conditions the following words have the following meanings:

 14.6 The formation, existence, construction, performance, validity and all aspects of the Contract shall be governed by English law and the parties submit to the exclusive jurisdiction of the English courts.

-15.1 All communications between the parties about this Contract must be in writing and delivered by hand or sent by pre-paid first class post or sent by facsimile transmission:
+15.1 All communications between the parties about this Contract must be in writing and delivered by hand or sent by pre-paid first class post.

 15.1.1 (in case of communications to the Company) to its registered office or such changed address as shall be notified to the Buyer by the Company; or